Uniswap/org-v1/src/pages/docs/v2/03-frontend-integration/02-custom-interface-linking.md

 ### Constraints

 Addresses must be valid ERC20 addresses.
-Slippage and amount values must be valid numbers accepted by the exchange \(or error will prevent from swapping\).
+Slippage and amount values must be valid numbers accepted by the frontend \(or error will prevent from swapping\).
 Slippage can 0, or within the range 10-&gt;9999 bips \(which converts to 0%, 0.01%-&gt;99%\)

 When selecting ETH as the output currency a user must also choose an inputCurrency that is not ETH \(to prevent ETH being populated in both fields\)